ofir5nisimi/chordsheet_studio/specification.md

 The application simulates an A4 paper format within the web interface, providing users with a familiar document-like editing experience.
 The page dimensions will be calculated to maintain A4 proportions (210mm x 297mm, aspect ratio 1:1.414) while adapting to different screen sizes.
 The page will be displayed with a white background, subtle shadow effect, and centered positioning on the screen to create a professional document appearance.

-**Two-Column Layout:**
+**Two/Three-Column Layout:**

-Each A4 page is divided into two equal vertical columns with appropriate spacing and margins.
+Each A4 page can be configured with either two or three equal vertical columns with appropriate spacing and margins.
+Users can toggle between layouts using the toolbar button.
 The columns serve as independent content areas for lyrics and chords, maximizing the use of page space while maintaining readability.
-A subtle visual separator between columns helps users distinguish between the two editing areas.
+A subtle visual separator between columns helps users distinguish between the editing areas.

+**Column Layout Toggle:**
+- Two-column layout: Default, wider columns for longer lines
+- Three-column layout: More compact, fits more content per page
+- Toggle button in toolbar shows current state ("2 Columns" / "3 Columns")
+- Layout preference persists with saved documents

 **Margins and Spacing:**